Accelerating digital transformation in the facilities management industry

 Consequently, the role of the facilities manager shifted from an operational to a strategic level – integrating people, places, processes, and technology to work together as one cohesive, well-oiled machine.
 The workload on them is ever-increasing – moving beyond the traditional requirements of buildings and assets management to additional services such as asset tracking, maintenance planning, property management, space management, and much more.
 As such, today’s facilities managers can no longer rely purely on static information and Excel spreadsheets to deliver advanced FM solutions.

-To compete in the ‘new reality’ and ensure smooth functioning of the built environment, the FM market is accelerating the adoption of innovative technologies that drive growth.
+To compete in the ‘new reality’ and ensure the smooth functioning of the built environment, the FM market is accelerating the adoption of innovative technologies that drive growth.
 Computer-aided Facilities Management (CAFM) is one such software.

 So, how can CAFM systems improve efficiency and effectiveness in the world of facilities management?